hk21702/YA-GCal-Notion-Sync-Script/README.md

 - Support for recurring Events (Only available by setting through GCal)
 - No Notion formulas
 - Flexible property names
-  - Can be modified easily in the code
 - Support for all day events, multi day events and scheduled events
-- Ignore sync tag
-  - Marks a page such that the script will ignore that event entirely when syncing in either direction

-## For setup instructions and FAQ, please go to the [wiki!](https://github.com/hk21702/YA-GCal-Notion-Sync-Script/wiki)

 ## Known limitations/Bugs